ElliotXinqiWang/Policy-clustering/README.md

 Use `python run.py <algo> <env>` to run our codes.

 `<algo>` in: PG-Kmeans, VAE, DEV, CAAE.
-The PG-Kmeans don't include Best-of-5, you should run it 5 times and pick the run that has lowerest $J$.
+PG-Kmeans does not support Best-of-5 by default.
+You need to manually execute it 5 times(with different seeds, the default implementation mentioned below will help you) and choose the run yielding the minimal $J$."

 `<env>` in: halfcheetah, ant, walker2d, hopper, diagonal, takeball, pathfollowing, extra.